Freshman Application Tips

 A thoughtful and college-specific approach to the essays and application makes for a more compelling candidacy.

 DON’T: Use the “Additional Information” section to include a second personal essay.
-This option is best used to contextualize your academic record, address a particular circumstance that might have impacted your performance, or clarify a specific aspect of your application.
+This option is best used to contextualize your academic record, address a circumstance that might have impacted your performance, or clarify a specific aspect of your application.

 The admissions committee considers your academic rigor, preparation, persistence, trending, and growth when reviewing your transcript.
 Competitive candidates, regardless of major choice, pursue the highest level of coursework available, particularly in math and science, and earn very strong grades.
 We understand that coursework offerings at your school might have been impacted by COVID-19.
 Please check with your Guidance or College Counseling Office about how those impacts will be communicated to admissions committees.

 DO: Apply yourself to your schoolwork throughout your senior year.
 The required senior mid-term grades and the final grade reports for accepted students are of critical importance.
 Accepted students who do not maintain the academic momentum presented at the time of application will be contacted by the Admissions Committee.

 DO: Consult with the Human Ecology Admissions Committee before making changes to your senior course load if you are an accepted student.

 The Admissions Committee is interested in how you use your time in your school and greater communities, what engages, informs, and tests your academic interests, and how those pursuits are connected to the college.